Gilad147/Piano-Preformance-Autograder/README.md

 **return value of the function** - the functions returns a list of instances of the class "Song_Class".
 Each instance represents a song, and all its fake performances are in the field 'fake_performances'.

 ### Fake teachers
-We created a fake teachers algorithm that grade performances and give a next step reccomendation.
+We created a fake teachers algorithm that can grade performances and give a next step reccomendation.

 <details>
 <summary><b>Create fake teachers</b></summary>